dahlia/submark/README.md

 Download & installation
 -----------------------

-For Linux x86_64, executable binaries are available on [GitHub releases][].
+Prebuilt binaries for the following platforms and architectures are available on
-Each file is a single executable, and statically linked so that it's executable as a standalone without dependencies.
+[GitHub releases]:

+ -  Linux (x86_64)
+ -  macOS (x86_64)
+ -  Windows (win64)

-For other platforms, you need to build it by yourself.
-It's written in Haskell, so you need to install [Haskell Stack][] first.
+For other platforms and architectures, you need to build it by yourself.
+It's written in Haskell, so you need to install [Haskell Stack] first.
 It can be built in the same way other Haskell programs are:

 ~~~~~~~~ bash
 $ stack setup && stack install
 ~~~~~~~~

-I'm going to officially support executable binaries for other platforms if anyone asks.
-(I thought `submark` wouldn't be useful on other than Linux since the most of CI machines are Linux, but it might be wrong.)

 [GitHub releases]: https://github.com/dahlia/submark/releases
 [Haskell Stack]: https://haskellstack.org/